The Department of Public Service consists of the following divisions:

 Below is a description of the roles and responsibilities of each division.

-The Planning and Energy Resources Division (PERD) develops programs, policies, and plans that promote energy efficiency, renewable energy, and least cost energy planning in Vermont.
-PERD initiates, coordinates, implements, monitors, and evaluates a wide variety of programs and initiatives directed at evaluating and promoting state energy policies.
-The division develops and revises the state's energy plans, analyzes utility proposals for the purchase of energy resources and the building of facilities and transmission lines, reviews proposed utility integrated resource plans, and supports litigation with technical support and expert witness testimony.
-In addition, PERD serves as the Vermont State Energy Office under the U.S. Department of Energy (DOE) State Energy Program and hosts the Clean Energy Development Fund.
+The Division of Efficiency and Energy Resources (DEER) develops programs, policies, and plans that promote energy efficiency, electrification, clean energy financing, and sustainable energy resources in Vermont.
+DEER initiates, coordinates, implements, monitors, and evaluates a wide variety of programs and strategies directed at evaluating and promoting state energy policy.
+DEER works closely with the Planning division on the development and revision of the state's energy plans.
+DEER also analyzes efficiency utility proposals for performance period budgets and goals, reviews distribution utilities’ proposed Renewable Energy Standard Tier III plans, and supports litigation with technical assistance and expert witness testimony.
+In addition, DEER serves as the Vermont State Energy Office under the U.S. Department of Energy (DOE) State Energy Program.

-For information on subjects related to PERD's scope, please see the following sections:
+For information on subjects related to DEER's scope, please see the following sections:

 Public Advocacy Division